MrEkwunife/DictSage-Web-App/README.md

-# LexiSync
+# DictSage

 A modern, intuitive dictionary web application that helps users quickly find word definitions, examples, and related terms with a clean, ad-free interface.

-## 📚 About LexiSync
+## 📚 About DictSage

-LexiSync provides instant access to word definitions while offering personalized features like favorites and search history.
+DictSage provides instant access to word definitions while offering personalized features like favorites and search history.
 Built with React and SUPABase, it combines powerful functionality with a seamless user experience.

 ### Key Features